 - Emphasize the good things gained from the relationship (e.g. growth, relationship skills etc.,).

-If you need help with an avoidant who doesn’t believe you genuinely cared about them, is holding a grudge or doesn’t trust your intentions, I ‘m happy to work with you one-on-one to change that.
+If you need help reconnecting with a dismissive avoidant or fearful avoidant who doesn’t believe you genuinely cared about them, is holding a grudge or doesn’t trust your intentions, I’m happy to work with you one-on-one to change that.